 The earthquakes in the current version of CAFD include over 25 000 events from the Advance National Seismic System Comprehensive Catalog (ANSS ComCat).
 These events were recorded by over 150 seismic stations distributed globally over 80 countries as part of the Global Seismographic Network (Gee and Leith, 2011).
 The events cover a period from 1900 to 2014.
 The magnitude for each event is calculated using several different methods, depending upon the type of earthquake, the amount of energy released, and the policies of the authoritative seismic network.
-The position uncertainty of a hypocenter location of an event in the ANSS ComCat is defined by its epicenter and focal depth, and is estimated to be about 10 s of kilometers.
-Since the accuracy in determining the epicenter location, depth, and size of an earthquake is a function of the geometry and density of seismograph networks and available seismic data (Husen and Hardebeck, 2010), smaller sized events (M < 5) in the database must be treated with caution as they are unlikely to have been accurately located.
+The position uncertainty of a hypocenter location of an event in the ANSS ComCat is defined by its epicenter and focal depth, and is estimated to be tens of kilometers.
+Since the accuracy in determining the epicenter location, depth, and size of an earthquake is a function of the geometry and density of seismograph networks and available seismic data (Husen and Hardebeck, 2010), smaller-sized events (M < 5) in the database must be treated with caution as they are unlikely to have been accurately located.
+The ANSS ComCat is particularly useful for areas with no local network, and is commonly used in studies concerning active tectonics and seismicity in the India-Eurasia collision zone.
+However, users should be aware that the ANSS ComCat is a composite catalog, based on earthquake catalogs contributed by its member networks, and is not uniform in its coverage and magnitude completeness.